kurtisdmiller/personal-site/content/course/public-speaking/assignment/peer-evaluations.md

 The required paragraphs are listed below.
 Each should contain multiple sentences.
-The [Speech Critique][] assignment description includes more detail about topics that you might want to address within each paragraph, if you are having trouble.
+The [Speech Critique][] assignment description includes more detail about

 1. Discuss organization of the presentation
 2. Discuss research and supporting evidence in the presentation